TKK13909/dotfiles/README.md

+# NOTICE: I am no longer maintaining this repository as I have moved to Gitlab.
+My dotfiles can be found at https://gitlab.com/TKK13909/dotfiles

 # Installation:
 Read through the install script and run it with `sudo ./install`.
 (If you don't use sudo, the script cannot copy the bin folder.
 If this is not a problem for you then you can run it without sudo).